jcraane/FourInARow/readme.md

-Compose desktop app for rendering simple graphs using coordinate input or simple mathematical functions.
+Compose desktop app for implementing the famous 4 in a row game.

 ![Alt text](images/sample.png?raw=true "Sample image")